 The flip-flops discussion—are they healthy, are they not—seems to come up every year once the weather turns nice.
 There are wide-ranging opinions on the merits and pitfalls of flip-flops for foot health, and many healthcare professionals possess strong views on this ubiquitous warm weather footwear.
-In fact, the topic of flip-flops often generates a lot of controversy, seemingly out of proportion with the somewhat unexceptional nature of this subject matter.
-In this article, we’d like to share our viewpoint and stance on flip-flops and how this simple, stripped-down footwear option might contribute to or hinder foot health.
+In fact, the topic of flip-flops often generates a lot of controversy, seemingly out of proportion with the simple and straightforward nature of this subject matter.
+In this article, we’d like to share our viewpoint and stance on flip-flops and how this stripped-down, minimalist footwear option might contribute to or hinder foot health.

 So, are flip-flops bad for your feet?